gideono/open-cv-webrtc/README.md

 https://flatuicolors.com/

 # TODO
-- Introduce Redux or othere state manager
+- Introduce Redux or other state manager
 - Use sass instead of css-next, as features are to close to proposal